 If you want to stay contracting in the public sector and remain outside IR35, you’ll need to start building up a body of evidence to prove your status.
 You can start by getting your status independently tested.

-ContractorCalculator has a free online IR35 test that provides the most comprehensive IR35 status evaluation available.
+ContractorCalculator has an online IR35 test that provides the most comprehensive IR35 status evaluation available.
 The test displays your level of IR35 risk on a spectrum, helping you to make a fully informed decision regarding your IR35 status.

 Step 3 – Secure an expert IR35 review